 The Series A Preferred that is currently issued and outstanding is eligible to be converted by the shareholder at any time into three shares of the Company's Common Stock.
-During the year ended February 28, 2019, no conversions of Series A Preferred occurred.
-For the year ended February 28, 2018, there was one conversion of 14,997 shares of Series A Preferred resulting in 44,991 shares of our Common Stock being issued.
+During the twelve months ended February 29, 2020 and February 28, 2019, there were no conversions of Series A Preferred.

-At February 28, 2019, there were 709,568 shares issued and outstanding that had not been converted into our Common Stock.
-As of February 28, 2019, there were 44 accredited investors who had converted 690,197 Series A Preferred shares into 2,070,591 shares of Daybreak Common Stock.
+At February 29, 2020, there were 709,568 shares issued and outstanding that had not been converted into our Common Stock.
+As of February 29, 2020, there were 44 accredited investors who had converted 690,197 Series A Preferred shares into 2,070,591 shares of Daybreak Common Stock.
 The conversions of Series A Preferred that have occurred since the Series A Preferred was first issued in July 2006 are set forth in the table below.